Wallapper-3.jpg

 Articles, and posts and tutorials regarding videography and photography both aerial and traditional

-Not a long time ago I wanted to find a best (or at least the best possible) system for Camera monitoring during architectural photoshoot.
+Not a long time ago I wanted to find a best (or at least the best possible) system for my Canon camera monitoring during architectural photoshoot.

 Canon has a free app called Camera Connect for both mobile and tablet devices.
 I have an 11” iPad Pro at my disposal, so I used this option first on a few interiors shoots and some exteriors as well.